 We sacrifice so much in order to avoid having a negative emotion.
 But negative emotions are not a problem, and they’re not an emergency.
 They’re harmless.

 I’m going to say that again: Negative emotions are harmless.
 They’re just sensations in your body.

 So what if you embraced contrast?
 What if you were willing to have any emotion?
 What if you welcomed negative emotion?

 Stop and think about it: What would it be like if you were excited to have negative emotions?
 What if you were jazzed to feel anger or fear?
 What if you looked forward to feeling insecurity, anxiety, or shame?
 How would that change your life?

 And not just because it is what makes positive emotion possible, but because every emotion teaches you something about your own brain.

 Any time you have a negative emotion, it’s caused by a thought.
 The more you welcome those emotions, the better you can figure out what thoughts are underneath them.
 And the more you learn about your thoughts, the more control you have over your life.

 Your negative emotions aren’t something to reject and push away—they’re part of you.
 And they’re an invitation to bring your attention to your brain and to yourself.
 Every negative emotion is telling you something, but when you’re trying to drown it out, you can’t hear the message.

 Your negative emotions aren’t a sign that something has gone wrong, and they can’t hurt you.
 If you learn to listen to them, they will help you live a deeper, richer life, and they will teach you what you need to know about yourself.

-If reading this made you realize you’re resisting your feelings by numbing out, UnF*ck Your Brain is the answer.
+If reading this made you realize you’re resisting your feelings by numbing out, The Clutch is the answer.
 I teach my clients how to actually experience their feelings without getting overwhelmed, side-tracked, or lost.
-Fill out an application here.
+Learn more here.